 Generally, the typewriter is kept in the centre of the table when not in use so that it does not get hit by any person passing by.
-When the machine is in use, its frontal edge should be kept in level with that of the table.
+When the machine is in use, its frontal edge should be kept in level with that of the front edge of the table.
 This guideline may not be true in the case of those who are lesser in normal height.

-2.5 METHODS OF KEYBOARD OPERATION
+2.4 METHODS OF KEYBOARD OPERATION

 Keyboard can be operated by looking and without looking at the keyboard.
-The method of operating the keyboard without looking at the keyboard is called the Touch system of typing and the method of typing while looking at the keyboard is called the sight method of typing.
+The method of operating the keyboard without looking at the keyboard is called the Touch method of typing and the method of typing while looking at the keyboard is called the sight method of typing.